 Vantis and Janvey have been fighting for jurisdiction over the assets, frustrating investors who are eager to recover money they invested in what U.S. authorities have alleged as a massive Ponzi scheme.

-Stanford, once a benefactor of the Antiguan government, is in a Texas jai I awaiting trial on charges including money
+Stanford, once a benefactor of the Antiguan government, is in a Texas jai I awaiting trial on charges including money laundering and fraud.